Business Funding/Nursing Homes & Senior Care Facilities

-Nursing homes and senior care facilities carry a working capital challenge that is specific and substantial: care is provided every day, but Medicare, Medicaid, and insurance reimbursement for that care can take 60 to 120 or more days to arrive — while payroll, the dominant cost in a staffing-ratio-driven business, must be met every pay period.
-Y Millennial Funding provides business funding for senior care businesses — skilled nursing facilities, assisted living facilities, memory care and specialized care facilities, residential care homes, and multi-facility operators — doing $500,000 or more in annual revenue.
-We underwrite based on revenue patterns and bank statement strength rather than facility collateral or credit score alone, and recurring resident census gives senior care revenue a relatively stable base our underwriting recognizes.
+Nursing home loans and senior care financing address one of the most persistent cash flow challenges in healthcare: care is delivered every day, but Medicare, Medicaid, and insurance reimbursement for that care can take 60 to 120 or more days to arrive — while payroll, the dominant cost in a staffing-ratio-driven business, must be met every pay period.
+The capital intensity of facility upgrades, compliance requirements, and equipment replacement compounds the timing challenge, and traditional bank lending often struggles with the reimbursement-lagged, heavily-regulated nature of senior care.
+Y Millennial Funding provides nursing home loans and revenue-based senior care financing for skilled nursing facilities, assisted living facilities, memory care and specialized care facilities, residential care homes, and multi-facility operators doing $500,000 or more in annual revenue.
+We are a direct funder, and we underwrite based on revenue patterns and bank statement strength rather than facility collateral or credit score alone.
+Recurring resident census gives senior care revenue a relatively stable base our underwriting recognizes.
 Funding is structured as a percentage of revenue, so remittance flexes with census and the timing of government reimbursement rather than imposing a fixed monthly payment.
-Senior care operators use funding to renovate and upgrade facilities, to meet regulatory and safety compliance standards, to purchase medical, safety, and mobility equipment, to bridge the long Medicare and Medicaid reimbursement lag, to cover payroll and staffing through reimbursement or census gaps, and to fund expansion or acquisition.
+Senior care operators use this funding to bridge the long Medicare and Medicaid reimbursement gap, to renovate and upgrade facilities, to meet regulatory and safety compliance standards on a deadline, to purchase medical, safety, and mobility equipment, to cover payroll through reimbursement gaps, to fund expansion or acquisition of additional facilities, and for working capital.
+Assisted living facility loans are evaluated with the same approach.
 Decisions are fast, which matters when a compliance requirement carries a regulatory deadline or a reimbursement gap is straining payroll.
 A merchant cash advance is not a loan; it is the purchase of future receivables.
 Not all applicants qualify, and approval depends on revenue patterns, time in business, deposit consistency, regulatory standing, and other factors.

 Get Pre-Qualified